ZeroDeth/derekkedziora.github.io/pages/books.md

 [Robert Anton Wilson][13] introduced me to some fundamental concepts to how I see the world from [reality tunnels][14], to [the map and territory problem][15] to [E-Prime][16]. *Quantum Psychology* covers all of these topics.

 [The Outer Limits of Reason][17] is a more sober and insider look at the limits of science, logic and knowledge.
 Not far removed from here is the concept of [fictionalism][18] - that math and other 'true' abstractions are merely useful tools but not inherently real in any sense.

+## Meditation and Buddhism

+[Thanissaro Bhikkhu's recommendations][0] are a logical place to start.
+The short guided meditations are suitable for beginners and seasoned meditators alike.
+His books and talks range from the practical to the scholarly.

+The [Thai Forrest Sangha][1] in the lineage of Ajahn Chah has a vast collection of short talks, guided meditations and books.

+[Ajahn Buddhadasa's][2] book on breath meditation is a wonderful guide to the [Anapanasati Sutta][3].

 [0]: http://www.dhammatalks.org/recommended.html
 [1]: https://forestsangha.org/teachings/audio